lstipi/sailing-school-P1/README.md

 - The fonts used are from [Google Fonts](https://fonts.google.com/specimen/Urbanist#pairings)
 - Reviewed most of the essential code from [W3Schools](https://www.w3schools.com/)
-- Used Stackoverflow forums to double check code and see what other people did with theirs for inspiration  [Stackoverflow](https://stackoverflow.com/)
+- Used Stackoverflow forums to double-check code and see what other people did with theirs for inspiration  [Stackoverflow](https://stackoverflow.com/)
 - Used Mozilla Dev for checking essential code and just general help [MozzilaDev](https://developer.mozilla.org/en-US/)
 - Used this website to help me calculate the units to centre elements [HowToCenterInCss](http://howtocenterincss.com/#contentType=text&horizontal=left&vertical=top)
 - Checked for media queries sizes [MediaQs](https://stackoverflow.com/questions/19592968/bootstrap-3-breakpoints-and-media-queries?rq=1)